The Celtic Warrior

 Celtic warriors used animal symbols as a way of attaining the qualities of that particular animal in battle.
 Through symbols painted on their body the ancients called upon the strength and the spirit these animals possessed.
 These included those animals that were part of the lives whether real or mythological.

 The Celtic bulls for one were animals much revered for their strong will and uncompromising traits as well as their incredible and untiring physical strength.
+Bears were associated with power while the lion stood for strength and nobility in war.
+The boar was depicted in tribal art too for its strength and ferocity.

 Although these animals were real and formed part of daily life for the Celts, mythological animals such as the Celtic griffin was often depicted too.
 Griffins were depicted as part lion and part eagle were adorned too.
 In their positive attributes they represented strength and nobility much as the lion did.
 The dragon signified an impossible opponent that could not be overcome.